avocadoboi/avo/README.md

 It can currently be built by GCC and MSVC, but not Clang because it does not yet support all the features used.

-Avo currently consists of:
+Avo consists of:
 * Various modern utilities
 * Mathematical types and functions
 * A windowing library
-* A graphics drawing library
+* A graphics drawing library (not yet)

 # Aims and features

+Note: The new version of this library has only begun development and is very far from finished.

 * The design of the library is modular and different parts can be used (and tested) separately.
 * The library utilizes different programming paradigms and avoids inheritance hierarchies to be more flexible.